 What Are Some Factors That Determine Kombucha Brewing Times?

 Here are just some of the many circumstances that affect brewing time and taste.

 - What type of tea was used

 - How much air circulation your kombucha mushroom scoby has

 - If the kombucha tea was or was not left undisturbed

 - How many Kombucha SCOBYs were placed in the container (more mushroom SCOBYS = faster brewing time)

-And just so you know… kombucha tea has several uses besided just drinking it… here's one of the first videos I have ever done on youtube, check it out!
+And just so you know… kombucha tea has several uses beside just drinking it… here’s one of the first videos I have ever done on youtube, check it out!

-And there you go, the simple way on how to make kombucha tea.
-More kombucha recipes to follow on our newsletter.
+And there you go, the simple way on how to make organic kombucha tea.
+More kombucha recipes and kombucha tea for health tips to follow on our newsletter.
 Sign up below and also get your 7 day kombucha mini course.
 If you have already signed up, feel free to send this info to a friend or secret lover.